MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-vhdfilenotfound.md

 | `K8SAPIServerConnFailVMExtensionError`      | 51                |
 | `K8SAPIServerDNSLookupFailVMExtensionError` | 52                |

-This error occurs when there’s a connectivity issue between your AKS cluster and the required Azure endpoints, such as `mcr.microsoft.com` or `acs-mirror.azureedge.net`.
+This error occurs if a connectivity issue exists between your AKS cluster and the required Azure endpoints, such as `mcr.microsoft.com` or `acs-mirror.azureedge.net`.

 ## Solution